What is group therapy?

 A blindfold and a group of at least five people are required.
 One person is blindfolded and stands in the group's center to play the game.
 The rest of the group forms a circle around the blindfolded person and must guide them without using words to touch a specific object or person.

-This game is a fun and engaging way of enabling group members' trust and teamwork.
-This game can help group members build confidence, improve communication, and promote teamwork.
+This game is a fun and engaging way to build trust and teamwork among group members.
+It can help them build confidence, improve communication, and promote teamwork.

 Solve the knot